BMMRO-tech/BMMRO/architectural-decision-records/2026-08-27_streamline_deployment_process.md

 We have decided to go with options 3 and 4.
 The flow is the following:

+1. **Development**

-- Push to master.
-Code auto deployed to development environment and 'dev-deployed-XX' tag added.
+    When a developer pushes to master, code is auto deployed to the development environment and a 'dev-deployed-XX' tag is added.
+If a developer makes many commits locally then pushes only the most recent commit is tagged.

+2. **UAT**

-- Trigger a UAT deployment from the GitHub UI.
-The developer inputs the version number.
+    From the GitHub Actions UI, trigger a UAT deployment from the GitHub Actions UI.
+The developer inputs the build they want to deploy ('dev-deployed-XX').

-- Another developer reviews the deployment in the GitHub Environment.
-If approved, the workflow goes ahead as normal.
+    Another developer reviews the deployment in the GitHub 'uat' Environment.
+If approved, the workflow goes ahead, creates a 'uat-deployed-XX' tag, and deploys to UAT.

+3. **Production**

-- Trigger a production deployment from the GitHub UI.
-The developer inputs the version number.
+    From the GitHub Actions UI, trigger a production deployment from the GitHub Actions UI.
+The developer inputs the build they want to deploy ('uat-deployed-XX').

-- Another developer reviews the deployment in the GitHub Environment.
-If approved, the workflow goes ahead as normal.
+    Another developer reviews the deployment in the GitHub 'production' Environment.
+If approved, the workflow goes ahead, creates a 'prod-deployed-XX' tag, and deploys to production.

 The rollback process is the same as the current solution, but the deployment is triggered from the GitHub UI and reviewed in the GitHub Environment.